Prasad-Lanka/pollution-apriori-association-rules/README.md

-# Pollution Apriori Association Rule Mining
+# Pollution Association Rule Mining

-This is a beginner-level machine learning project that uses association rule mining to analyze relationships between pollution severity and energy recovery levels.
+This is a beginner-level machine learning project that uses association rule mining to analyze relationships between pollution severity, energy recovery, and environmental factors.

 ## Project Overview

-The main objective of this project is to find useful patterns between pollution indicators and energy recovery using the Apriori algorithm.
-The project focuses on discovering association rules that show how different pollution severity levels are related to energy recovery levels.
+The main objective of this project is to discover meaningful patterns in pollution data using Apriori and FP-Growth algorithms.
+The project identifies frequent itemsets and association rules that show how pollution levels, renewable energy, industrial waste, and energy recovery are related.

 ## Dataset